 In November 2018, founding members met at the Wick Poetry Center at Kent State University in Kent, Ohio, in advance of the 50th anniversary of the shooting on the campus that took the lives of four student protestors in 1970.

-Today, the Poetry Coalition is comprised of twenty-eight member organizations, including twenty-three founding members and five affiliate members, all of which share the Poetry Coalition's goals and values.
+Today, the Poetry Coalition is comprised of thirty member organizations, including twenty-five founding members and five affiliate members, all of which share the Poetry Coalition's goals and values.
 The Academy of American Poets coordinates the work of the Poetry Coalition, serving as the online information hub, and administrative and fiscal lead, managing all fundraising, financial disbursements and reporting, communication, meeting planning, and press and promotion, among other tasks.
 The University of Arizona Poetry Center and the Wick Poetry Center at Kent State University assist with some of this work.

 The Poetry Coalition's member organizations are working together to: 1) develop a healthy ecosystem of nonprofit poetry organizations by promoting regular communication, encouraging collaboration and resource sharing, encouraging an atmosphere of inclusivity, and creating space and time for poetry leaders to meet in person; 2) make poetry and its popularity more visible by collectively promoting the art form and collecting and sharing information that supports this case; 3) demonstrate the positive and transformative impact poetry can have on individual readers, communities, and in addressing important issues by sparking dialogues, promoting understanding, and encouraging empathy; 4) grow the audience of poetry readers and supporters (including financial) by engaging in creative projects and with a range of organizations that help us bring poetry to new readers and writers of all ages.